- License Offices - Main

 I have moved within Shelby County and want to ensure that my renewal notice is received at my new address.
 What do I need to do?

-- If you have moved within Shelby County in the last 12 months you can now update your address by emailing your info to email@example.com .
-You must scan a copy of your proof of residence and send along with owners name(s) and corresponding vehicle tag number(s).
+- If you have moved within Shelby County (you must already be registered in and have an established account with Shelby County) in the last 12 months you can now update your address by emailing your info to firstname.lastname@example.org You must scan a copy of your proof of residence and send along with owners name(s) and corresponding vehicle tag number(s).
 (If you have more than one vehicle in your name include tag numbers for all vehicles you wish to update).
 Any of the following documents are acceptable: Current utility bill (ex: landline, gas or power), deed, lease or mortgage statement.
 The document must clearly show the current owner and that owner should match one of the owners of the vehicle(s).
 Once your address is updated you will receive a confirmation email.
 If it is your renewal month please wait for confirmation email before renewing.
 Due to variances in municipal taxes there may be a change in your total.

 - You may also update your information in person by bringing your proof of residency documents to any of our office locations.